denizyuret/Knet.jl/docs/intro.rst

 TODO:

-* add intro/conclusion at all levels.
+* DONE: add intro/conclusion at all levels.
+* DONE: amazon machine, pull/fork, issues.
+* DONE: fix doctest again.
+* DONE: installation link is broken: http://www.sphinx-doc.org/en/stable/markup/inline.html
+* DONE: keyword args to compile(),
+* DONE: keyword arguments.
-* primitive ops
+* DONE: primitive ops.
+* DONE: ref links do not show up in github, neigher does :math: this is normal, it happens on Julia doc as well.
+* DONE: rnn1: would be nice to use 0 for xsize at this point.
+Also this is the second time we are using Xavier etc without much explanation.
+* DONE: size inference?
+* broadcasting, explain in minibatch?
 * colon and symbols
-* broadcasting ops
-* keyword arguments
+* find the paper that shows tradeoff for minibatching.
+* introduce table of distributions, Bernoulli etc.
 * link Julia functions to Julia doc
-* repeat, zero sizes and size inference, keyword args to compile(), rgen distributions.
-* fix doctest again.
-* find the table that shows tradeoff for minibatching.
-* installation link is broken: http://www.sphinx-doc.org/en/stable/markup/inline.html
-* size inference?
+* repeat,
-* introduce table of distributions, Bernoulli etc.
-* rnn1: would be nice to use 0 for xsize at this point.
-Also this is the second time we are using Xavier etc without much explanation.
-* broadcasting, explain in minibatch?
-* amazon machine, pull/fork, issues.
 * update options

-* ref links do not show up in github, neigher does :math: this is normal, it happens on Julia doc as well.
+.. perl -ne '$p=0 if /^.. testoutput::/; print if $p; $p=1 if /^.. testcode::/; print "$1\n" if /julia> (.+)/' intro.rst > foo.intro.jl